Construction of free Lie Rota-Baxter superalgebra via Gr\"{o}bner-Shirshov bases theory: Introduction

 for all homogenous elements $x$ and $y$, is called a Lie Rota-Baxter superalgebra of weight $\lambda$ (or Lie $\lambda$-Rota-Baxter superalgebra).

-It is easy to see that Rota-Baxter algebras are algebras with linear operators, which are called $\Omega$-algebras \cite{Ku60}.
-In \cite{bcq2010}, Bokut, Chen and Qiu established Gr\"{o}bner-Shirshov bases theory for associative $\Omega$-algebras, which was used to give a linear basis of a free associative Rota-Baxter algebra on a set.
-Recently, Qiu and Chen \cite{qc2017} developed Gr\"{o}bner-Shirshov bases theory for Lie $\Omega$-algebras and then applied it to construct free Lie Rota-Baxter algebras.
-Note that Mikhalev \cite{Mikhalev92} established Gr\"{o}bner-Shirshov bases theory for Lie superalgebras.
-Based on the work of Mikhalev \cite{Mikhalev92}, in this paper, we establish Gr\"{o}bner-Shirshov bases theory for Lie $\Omega$-superalgebras and then we apply it to construct free Lie Rota-Baxter superalgebras.
+Rota-Baxter algebras are algebras with linear operators satisfying some identities.
+An algebra with operators are called operated algebras \cite{lguo2009} or $\Omega$-algebras \cite{Ku60}.
+In \cite{bcq2010}, Bokut, Chen and Qiu established Gr\"{o}bner-Shirshov bases theory for associative algebras with operators, which was used to give a linear basis of a free associative Rota-Baxter algebra on a set.
+Recently, Qiu and Chen \cite{qc2017} applied Gr\"{o}bner-Shirshov bases theory for Lie algebras with operators to construct free Lie Rota-Baxter algebras.
+In this paper, based on Gr\"{o}bner-Shirshov bases theory for Lie superalgebras developed by Mikhalev \cite{Mikhalev92}, we establish Gr\"{o}bner-Shirshov bases theory for Lie superalgebras with operators, which is applied to construct free Lie Rota-Baxter superalgebras.
 Especially, we give a linear basis of a free Lie Rota-Baxter superalgebra on a $\mathbb{Z}_2$-graded set.

-The paper is organized as follows.
-In Section 2, we construct free Lie $\Omega$-superalebras by the super-Lyndon-Shirshov $\Omega$-monomials, which are a generalization of the classical super-Lyndon-Shirshov monomials.
-In Section 3, we give definition of Gr\"{o}bner-Shirshov bases for Lie $\Omega$-superalgebras and establish Composition-Diamond lemma for Lie $\Omega$-superalgebras.
-In Section 4, we give a Gr\"{o}bner-Shirshov basis for a free Lie $\lambda$-Rota-Baxter superalgebra and then a linear basis of such algebra is obtained by Composition-Diamond lemma for Lie $\Omega$-superalgebras.
+The rest of the paper is organized as follows.
+In Section 2, we review the properties of super-Lyndon-Shirshov words and monomials.
+In Section 3, we develop the Gr\"{o}bner-Shirshov bases for operated associative superalgebras.
+In Section 4, we construct free operated Lie superalebras by the operated super-Lyndon-Shirshov monomials.
+In Section 5, we give definition of Gr\"{o}bner-Shirshov bases for operated Lie superalgebras and establish Composition-Diamond lemma for operated Lie superalgebras.
+In Section 6, we find a Gr\"{o}bner-Shirshov basis of a free Lie Rota-Baxter superalgebra, which is applied to give a linear basis of such algebra by Composition-Diamond lemma for operated Lie superalgebras.

+In the rest of this paper, unless otherwise specified, $k$ is a field with characteristic zero.
+We will denote by $kY$ the $k$-linear space generated by the set $Y$.
+By a $\mathbb{Z}_2$-graded set we mean a disjoint union $X=X_{\bar{0}}\cup X_{\bar{1}}$ of two subsets.

-\section{Free Lie $\Omega$-superalgebras}
+\section{Free Lie superalgebras}